Hiring workers from overseas

-Besides the ICT and Skilled Worker options, the points-based immigration system also offers a number of other specialist work routes, including the Graduate route, the Global Talent route and the Frontier Worker’s Permit.
+Besides the ICT and Skilled Worker options, the points-based immigration system also offers a number of other specialist work routes specifically focused on the hiring of workers from overseas, including the Graduate route, the Global Talent route and the Frontier Worker’s Permit.

 For employees looking to work in the UK on a more temporary basis, an alternative option could be the Tier 5 route.
 A Tier 5 visa allows its holder to enter and work in the UK in a number of specialist circumstances.
 The sub-categories available under the Tier 5 (Temporary Worker) route are:

 - Religious Worker

 - Government Authorised Exchange Worker